 As the graphic above shows, US consumers accelerated the adoption of digital channels (following a similar trend seen in other regions) in areas such as banking, entertainment, (buying) groceries, and more.
 The proportion of first-time users shows how even in a digitally typically advanced country such as the US, quite large populations shifted their behavior to digital channels.

-From distance working to a hybrid work reality with a shift to digital and remote spaces
+From distance working to a hybrid work reality in the new normal

 You might have noticed that the graphic doesn’t mention working.
 McKinsey tackled the shift to remote work separately in the report (see graph below) as it became the most important business-related action as the disease spread.
 Companies across the globe were among the first to have as many people as possible work at/from home to protect them and ensure business continuity.